Roughneck monitor

 The habitat of Varanus rudicollis is limited to primary and secondary rainforest and mangrove swamps.
-In the wild the black roughneck monitor is very rarely seen, but whether this is because of its rarity or its very secretive behavior is uncertain.
+In the wild the black rough-necked monitor is very rarely seen, but whether this is because of its rarity or its very secretive behavior is uncertain.
 They are often kept successfully in captivity, but have a shy disposition.

+This species is most closely related to its sister group, the water monitor species complex (e.g., the Asian water monitor) which are also in the subgenus Soterosaurus, having split from them 14 million years ago in the middle Miocene.

 Description

 The black roughneck is a medium to large monitor.
 It usually reaches an average adult size of 3–4 ft.
 (90–120 cm), with a maximum length of 5 ft, reported.
 The black rough-necked monitor can be easily recognized by large pointed scales adorning the necks of adults.
 They are a gracile, long-bodied lizard with a prominently pointed snout.
-There are two species known as roughnecked monitors, black roughnecks and brown roughnecks.
-The black roughnecks, when young, have various markings to better camouflage amongst leaf litter.
-As they age, the colors fade into primarily black or dark gray.
-They are arboreal, diurnal and feed on mainly insects as well as frogs, small mammals, reptiles and fish.
-The brown roughneck, also called the Dumeril's monitor is in comparison a specialized shellfish feeder.
-They have similar markings to black roughnecks when young, but when older fade to a brown color, as their name implies.
-Both black and brown roughnecks are known for their very calm temperament, rarely biting or tail whipping in captivity.
-When threatened they prefer to escape, urinate or defecate, puff up their throats or “go necrotic” by closing their eyes as if playing dead.
+Black roughnecks are known for their very calm temperament, rarely biting or tail whipping in captivity.
+When threatened they prefer to escape, urinate or defecate, puff up their throats or "go necrotic" by closing their eyes as if playing dead.

-Life cycle
+Diet habits

+The dietary habits of black rough-necked monitors have been the subject of various studies.
+Early research by Schnider (in Werner 1900) found insects in specimen from Sumatra.
+Mertens (1942) suggested that ants and possibly termites were a significant part of their diet, collected using their tongue.
+Auffenberg (1988) supported this by discovering termites, large stick insects, and tree centipedes in specimens from Malaysia.
+Brandenberg (1983) found a stomach full of large cockroaches and grasshoppers in one individual, while another from Surat Thani in Thailand had a stomach full of crabs (Nabhitabhata, pers. comm.).
+Further research by Losos and Greene (1988) revealed that the diet of V. rudicollis may include frogs and their eggs, spiders, scorpions, crabs, cockroaches, beetles, and orthopterans.